ALICE and ALICE Training

 The North Cape School District updated its safety plan in the Spring of 2017 with the training of several members of the Crisis Team and implemented those changes in the beginning of the 2017-18 school year.
-As part of this initiative, the safety protocol called ALiCE was implemented in the unlikely event of an armed intruder in our school building.
+As part of this initiative, the safety protocol called ALICE was implemented in the unlikely event of an armed intruder in one of our school buildings.
 This training encourages staff and students to respond based on their situation, rather than rely on centralized instructions in dynamic times of crisis.
+ALICE is a federally endorsed safety protocol.
+We continue to teach and practice ALICE every year as do the surrounding districts.

 Alert – inform people of the threat, giving as much information as possible.